hemminger8/vw-starter-kit/README.md

-I want to set the font-size to a vw value such that when the browser-width = $mobile-layout, 1rem = 1px so that when I measure something in photoshop to be 32px I can just set it to 32rem in the css (or sass) and it will match the photoshop file and scale.
+I want to set the font-size to a vw value such that when the browser-width = $mobile-layout, 1rem = 1px so that when I measure something in photoshop to be 32px I can just set it to 32rem in the css (or sass) and it will match the photoshop file and scale, like magic.

 	1% of browser-width = 1vw